-I loved how the piece looked in Black & White, which made it a challenge to plan out the colours.
-I’d put it off for weeks and lost count of how many times I changed my mind on the colour scheme.
-With the exhibition deadline was drawing ever closer, I just had to make the call, get on and get it done, or risk missing out on having this piece in the show!
+I really loved how the piece looked in Black & White, which made it a challenge to plan out the colours – I just wanted to keep it as it was but with the exhibition deadline was drawing ever closer, I just had to suck it up and get on and get it done, or risk missing out on having this piece in the show!

 I’ve had the Black & White version as my phone’s screensaver for months but it wasn’t until I started colouring that I noticed all the awesome little details in the other artist’s work.
 Remouse, Kabi, CBLOXX and Aylo gave me something brilliant to work with and I was falling in love with their additions to the piece all over again.
 I really enjoyed colouring it and wished I’d started sooner!

 I sent the finished piece through to Collab Nation HQ just in time for the print deadline.
 Given how close I was pushing it with my submission, I hadn’t thought to ask ahead about which colour mode was needed for the print ready artwork!
 I’m so used to working in RGB with my own Art Print supplier that I hadn’t realised the Collab Nation printer required the more standard CMYK, so the colours came out a little more blue than in my mock up.
 However, the more I looked at it, the more I preferred the blue tones, so asked for it to be kept as it was – it was a happy accident and I was pleased with the results!